 The second automotive electronics system implements the entire functionality of an airbag controller and therefore is safety critical.
 It contains 1511 LOC.
-For this example about 80 parameters were varied by the genetic algorithms, among other things the interval between the occurrence of different events.
+For this example about 80 parameters were varied by evolutionary testing, among other things the interval between the occurrence of different events.
+There is no means of deciding when an optimum has been found and the genetic algorithms were allowed to continue for 100 generations before they were stopped.